 The changes to these holes are quite dramatic as many trees were removed in an attempt to restore the heathland characteristics as well as renovating all of the bunkers.
 In particular, the par 3 5th hole has changed the most as new tees have been built some 50 yards to the right of the existing ones for health and safety reasons.

 The green complex has been adjusted accordingly and gives a completely different challenge compared to the existing hole.
-The 14th hole has also seen a significant change
+The 14th hole has also seen a significant change with many trees removed and old bunkers re-instated.
+This hole is dramatically different to the old one and presents an excellent challenge to golfers of all standards.
+This phase of work was completed in March 2018.

 The last phase commences November 2018 where holes 1, 2, 3, 4, 15 and 18 will complete the restoration programme.